Disclosure: We sometimes use affiliate links which means that, at zero cost to you, we may earn a commission if you buy something through our links.

 Brands who invest in content marketing are seeing the benefits but few believe they are really getting the most out of it.
 The strategic planning and execution of content marketing is still a challenge and the majority marketers feel they could be producing more effective content.

 Social media hit the scene as this kind of promised land for instant marketing success – and some brands really did get overnight results – or so it seemed – in the early days.
-With so many voices fighting to be heard on social in 2017, the challenge for brands is finding a way to cut through the noise.
+With so many voices fighting to be heard on social, the challenge for brands is finding a way to cut through the noise.

 #17: 94% of B2B marketers use LinkedIn as part of their content strategy.
 Other popular platforms include Twitter (87%), Facebook (84%), YouTube (74%) and Google+ (62%).
 (Content Marketing Institute)